Guruprasad1399/shopWiseLocal/readme.md

 ## About The Project

-**YOUR_PROJECT_NAME** is a React Native app developed for the notJust.dev Hackathon.
+**ShopWiseLocal** is a React Native app developed for the notJust.dev Hackathon.
 This app supports local businesses by connecting them with customers.
 Features include showcasing local businesses, detailed business profiles, a rewards system (A lyatly points giving system for user who purchase product from local businesses), and user customization.

 ### Why This Project Aligns with Hackathon Guidelines:
 - **Innovation:** Unique approach to bolster local communities.